 Example of the hard drive platter exposed to air in a regular room.

 Dust sticks to the platters like magnetic particles.

 A full of dust hard drive is a candidate to a potential hard disk crash and platter scratch.

-Data recovery companies that perform mechanical work without the use of special equipment and clean room stations risk loosing their client's data forever.
+Data recovery companies that perform mechanical work without the use of special equipment and clean room stations risk losing their client's data forever.